MeteoSwiss/camvis2/README.md

 This will create a subdirectory in [outputs/val_scores](outputs/val_scores) with the same name as the scores file.
 Inside the directory, you can find visualizations of accuracies, F1 scores and loss values across folds for this model architecture.

 ### Architecture Comparison Experiment
 In this experiment, you will train two model architectures using a 9-fold cross validation and compare the results using bootstrapping on the validation performance.
-One of the model architecture concatenates the features of the patches at different magnification levels, while the other one appends them with scaling so that features are physically aligned from one level to another.
-Thus, the two architectures are called **cat** and **align** and we call this experiment **cat_vs_align**.
+We call this experiment **cat_vs_align** as one of the architectures (a.k.a. **cat**) concatenates the encoded inputs at all scales, while the second one (a.k.a. **align**) uses a different aggregation strategy, prioritizing physical alignment of features at different scales.

-Feel free to experiment with different model architectures by altering the bash files below.
-You can find information about the model architecture in the [Model](#model) section below.
+To gain a deeper understanding of the encoding strategies, as well as the overall architecture, it is recommended to read the information provided in the [Model](#model) section below.
+It is also possible to experiment with different model architectures by altering the bash files below.

 #### Train the Models
 To train the models on the training sets of each fold, execute the following script.